Justinldub/food-delivery-system/README.md

 <h1>Overview</h1>
 <dl>
-  <dd>Purpose</dd>
+  <dt style ="font-family:andalus">Purpose</dt>
-  <dt>The Food Delivery Application is a modern, user-friendly platform designed to connect customers with a wide range of restaurants and food outlets.
-It streamlines the process of ordering food, making it convenient and efficient for users to enjoy their favorite meals from the comfort of their homes.</dt>
+  <dd>The Food Delivery Application is a modern, user-friendly platform designed to connect customers with a wide range of restaurants and food outlets.
+It streamlines the process of ordering food, making it convenient and efficient for users to enjoy their favorite meals from the comfort of their homes.</dd>
 </dl>